minershive/hiveon-kb/hiveon_asic_faq/general/asic_faq.md

 * Hive OS is free when using Hiveon ASIC firmware!

 # Which models are supported by the firmware?
 The firmware is available for Antminer S9, S9i and S9j.
-T9, L3 and S17 are currently in development.
+T9, L3 are currently in development.

+# Do you have Hiveon ASIC firmware for Antminer T15, T17 or S17?
+Stock firmware with built-in Hive OS client is already available for Antminer T15, T17 and S17.
+So you can monitor all your mining processes.
+There is no demand for firmware like Hiveon ASIC - optimization and auto-tuning are already built-in on these models.

+# Why is there no firmware available for S11, Z9?
+On these models the power wiring won’t allow to squeeze more out of them, so it makes no sense to make custom firmware.
+You should use the stock one.

 # Do I need to pay to use the firmware?
 No. The firmware takes a 2% dev fee automatically.
 This is done in parallel mining, without hashrate dips or suspension of the main mining process.